CINievas/real-time-loss-tools/README.md

   - `consequences_injuries_severity_X.csv`: CSV file with human loss ratios (as percentages) per building class (row) and damage state (including "DS0", i.e. the no damage case), for every injury severity level `X` listed in the `config.yml` file under `injuries_scale`.
+  - `recovery_damage.csv`: CSV file with the number of days that it takes to inspect (column `N_inspection` and to repair or replace (column `N_repair`) a building in each damage state (column `dmg_state`).
+Each row corresponds to a damage state.
+  - `recovery_injuries.csv`: CSV file with the number of days that it takes for a person with different severities of injury (column `injuries_scale`) to be able to return to their building/s due only to their health condition (column `N_discharged`).
+If the injuries scale covers death, use a very large number for `N_discharged` under this category.

 Before running the software, the user needs to set up the structure under `main_path` as
 follows: